moorepants/lpsoe-merit-and-tenure/candidate-statement-2016.rst

 EME 185 [Mechanical Systems Design Project]
 -------------------------------------------

-Starting in the Fall, I worked to develop improvements for the new combined EME 185A/B course which I co-teach with Prof. Steve Velinsky.
+Starting in the Fall, I worked to develop improvements for the new combined EME\ 185A/B course which I co-teach with Prof. Steve Velinsky.
 The course details can be found on my `EME185 course website`_.
-I enhanced the pre-class project solicitation and connections with companies, non-profits, and research institutes by tapping into the Career and Internship Center, the CTSC collaboration with Biomedical Engineering, and the CoE corporate relations
+I enhanced the Fall quarter project solicitation and connections with companies, non-profits, and research institutes by tapping into the Career and Internship Center, the CTSC collaboration with Biomedical Engineering, and the CoE corporate relations